H4mxa/obs-streaming-application/README.md

 For any inquiries or support, you can reach out to the project owner [here](https://github.com/H4mxa).

 Thank you for using the OBS Streaming and Chat Application!
 We hope you enjoy streaming and engaging with your audience.

----

-This format provides a clear structure for users to navigate through different sections of the README file.
-Each section provides essential information about the project, including setup instructions, usage guidelines, contribution guidelines, licensing information, acknowledgements, and contact details.